 This is a Hario V60 vs Chemex coffee maker stand-off!

 Come on!
-Were coffee lovers.
-Those are peaceful people, right?
+We’re coffee lovers.
+We are peaceful people, right?

 When you make coffee manually you are in full control.
 You control the amount of water that goes through the grinds, and at which speed.
 Combine this with different kinds of coffee, ground at different sizes, and different water temperatures, and you have lots of room to experiment.